 Please contact firstname.lastname@example.org with any questions or for further assistance.

-Books may be library owned or personal copies.
-If the Libraries do not own the book, the Library Liaison may purchase the title.
-However, this does not apply to textbooks, since the Libraries’ collection development policy does not permit the purchase of textbooks.
+The Libraries will place on reserve books and DVDs owned by the library, or personal copies furnished by the faculty member.
+If the Libraries do not own the title, faculty members may request that the library purchase the title by emailing email@example.com.
+Please note that the Library is happy to place personal copies of textbooks on hold, but due to the prohibitively high costs associated with the textbook publishing cycle, the Libraries’ collection development policy does not permit the purchase of textbooks.
 If the library is not able to purchase a requested Reserve, the faculty person will be asked to provide one.
 The library will protect the personal item but will not assume responsibility for damage or lost items.
 Due to space concerns and staff limitations, the libraries maintain a limit of 25 books per course.

 Placing other items and student papers on Course Reserve: